|Login Register Site Map||Forgotten Password?|

 This section consists of the actual texts of Acts of Parliament relating to postal matters.

-Many thanks to our member Andrea Rossignoli, who first prepared a number of these texts from image-based versions in PDF files, and kindly allowed us to use them here.
-They can also be found on his website LetterStamper.com and on this Stampboards thread.
+Many thanks to Andrea Rossignoli, who first prepared a number of these texts from image-based versions in PDF files, and kindly allowed us to use them here.
+They can also be found on his website LetterStamper and on this Stampboards thread.

-Acts of earlier eras were generally not referred to by anything as straightforward as a name or calendar date.
+In earlier eras, Acts were generally not referred to by anything as straightforward as a name or calendar date.
 When referred to in subsequent legislation, and sometimes elsewhere, the full title or "long title" as stated at the beginning of the Act was used.
-These titles could sometimes be several lines long, especially where the Act served a number of purposes -- e.g. "An Act to repeal the Exemption from Toll granted for or in respect of Carriages with more than Two Wheels, carrying the Mail in Scotland; and for granting a Rate for Postage, as an Indemnity for the Loss which may arise to the Revenue of the Post Office from the Payment of such Tolls" -- and are quoted here where we have a record of them.
+These titles could sometimes be several lines long, especially where the Act served a number of purposes - e.g. "An Act to repeal the Exemption from Toll granted for or in respect of Carriages with more than Two Wheels, carrying the Mail in Scotland; and for granting a Rate for Postage, as an Indemnity for the Loss which may arise to the Revenue of the Post Office from the Payment of such Tolls" - and are quoted here where we have a record of them.

 However, the more usual method was an abbreviated reference of the form (e.g.) "53 Geo 3 c.68".
 This denotes the "chapter" of the Act (capita in Latin, usually abbreviated "cap" or "c."), i.e. the consecutive number of those passed in a particular session of Parliament.
-The sessions were themselves referenced by the regnal year or years of the current Monarch, not the calendar year.
+The sessions themselves are referenced by the regnal year of the currently reigning monarch, not the calendar year.
 Regnal years commence from the date of accession of the monarch, so contain parts of two calendar years.